Slide rules have come in different formats over the years. The most familiar

 with the Apollo astronauts (not the one I own, of course).

-few of the cardboard calculators I have are at the bottom.
-Probably only the VSWR
+I have are at the bottom.
+Probably only the VSWR Calculator from M/A-COM can be

-Calculator from M/A-COM can be considered collectible.
-My good friend Patrick Fitzgerald
+considered collectible.
+My good friend Patrick Fitzgerald bestowed it upon me when

-bestowed it upon me when I went to work for him at General Electric right out of
+I went to work for him at General Electric right out of college.
+I can recall some

-college.
-I can recall some of the older engineers still using slide rules there
+of the older engineers still using slide rules there when I arrived in the 1980s.

-when I arrived in the 1980s.
-In fact, the first algebra textbook I had in a community
+In fact, the first algebra textbook I had in a community college right out of high

-college right out of high school in 1976 had a section in it on how to use a slide
+school in 1976 had a section in it on how to use a slide rule.
+The

-rule.
-The Sterling 684 plastic slide rule
+Sterling 684 plastic slide rule that I

-the market and the world changed forever (now that was truly a disruptive technology).
+and the world changed forever (now that was truly a disruptive technology).

 April 2016 Update: *According to the Smithsonian National Air & Space Museum,